First, choose the villa or apartment you like, and then send us the inquiry form to find out if the villa is free in your requested period.

 Regarding the currency in Croatia – there are many cash machines in Croatia (also on the Islands) so it is easy to withdraw local currency from your bank account.

 Ask your bank about the commission for the withdrawal in Croatia.
 Croatia is now in the European Union, so the charges are usually between 0 – 2 €, depending from your bank.
+However in year 2023 Croatia will change currency in EUR.

 Credit cards are widely accepted, just like in all in other Western European countries.